Converting neovim config to lua

 Assigning variables

-Variables mainly came up when I was configuring my vimscript-based plugins from within my lua config files.
+Variables mainly came down when I was configuring my vimscript-based plugins from within my lua config files.

 Vimscript version